Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Finitely Generated Rees Algebras and Matroids

-The next theorem describes the structure of the symbolic Rees algebra of the Stanley-Reisner ideal of a matroid.
+The following theorem describes the structure of the symbolic Rees algebra of the Stanley-Reisner ideal of a matroid.
 Here we denote the \textit{corank} of a flat $F\in\cL(M)$ by $\crk_{M}(F):=\rk(M)-\rk_M(F)$.

-\begin{Theorem} $($\cite[Theorem~3.7]{ManNgu}$)$ Let $M$ and $\Delta$ be as in Setting and Notation~\ref{set: Notation for section 7}.
-Then, the symbolic Rees algebra $\cR_s(I_{\Delta})$ is generated as an $S$-algebra by the set of monomials Equivalently, $\cR_s(I_{\Delta})$ is generated as an $S$-algebra by \end{Theorem} \begin{proof} As we stated in the acknowledgment in the introduction, we cite Mantero and Nguyen, specifically~\cite[Theorem~3.7]{ManNgu}, for this result.
-For completeness, we provide our proof in Appendix~\ref{app}. \end{proof}
+\begin{Theorem} Let $M$ and $\Delta$ be as in \Cref{set: Notation for section 7}.
+Then, the symbolic Rees algebra $\cR_s(I_{\Delta})$ is generated as an $S$-algebra by the set of monomials Equivalently, $\cR_s(I_{\Delta})$ is generated as an $S$-algebra by \end{Theorem} \begin{proof} To streamline our presentation, we provide our proof in \Cref{app}.
+This is equivalent to a result proved independently by Mantero and Nguyen, see \cite[Theorem~3.7]{ManNgu}. \end{proof}